 A typical cross-section of a flexible pavement consists of the following layers:

-⦁ Binder Course: Binder course is the intermediate layer between the surface course and the base course and duly transmits the wheel load from the surface to the base course.
-It caters for most of the bulk of the pavement.
+The Binder course is the intermediate layer between the surface course and the base course and duly transmits the wheel load from the surface to the base course.

 A typical cross-section of flexible pavement is shown below in fig.2.